coordt/labtest/docs/getting_started.rst

 Each experiment runs in a Docker container and is configured via environment variables.
 If your app doesn't already have a ``Dockerfile`` and a way to build everything as a container, you need to adapt it.

-This topic is too broad to go into here, but the :ref:`Tutorial <tutorial:containerizing>` demonstrates a very simple conversion.
+This topic is too broad to go into here, but the :ref:`Tutorial <tutorials/containerizing:containerizing>` demonstrates a very simple conversion.
 You'll know you are ready when you can run something like:

 .. code-block:: console